ajdhefley/suite-slimmer-angular/README.md

 new AngularTestSuite(MyExampleHttpService, 'service')
 ```

-On this object, the following methods available and can be chained:
+On this object, the following methods are available and can be chained:

 * addImports
 * addDeclarations